 Subject to personal circumstances, students are encouraged to engage fully with the academic life of the College by taking part in or contributing to the development of such events and initiatives.

 Each student will be assigned to a College advisor when they arrive at the College.
 The College Advisor is different from a Department or Faculty Supervisor(s), and is not responsible for directing your academic work or for giving detailed academic guidance.
 Your College advisor will not necessarily, therefore, be from your department or subject area.
-Your College adviser provide a focal point for your relationship with the College, and can offer general academic or pastoral advice and assistance throughout your course of study.
+Your College advisor provides a focal point for your relationship with the College, and can offer general academic or pastoral advice and assistance throughout your course of study.

-You will first meet your College Adviser during your first term, and you are encouraged to contact your College Adviser as and when you need advice or help.
+You will meet your College Advisor during your first term, and you are encouraged to contact your College Advisor as and when you need advice or help.
 (You should also feel free to consult other College officers as necessary: see below.)

 Students will also meet with the College President (President’s Collections) annually.
-In these meetings, which function as an annual progress review, you will have the opportunity to discuss your experiences in College and Department, review your progress, and receive guidance and advice, as appropriate.
+In these meetings, which function as an annual progress review, you will have the opportunity to discuss your experiences in the College and your Department, review your progress, and receive guidance and advice, as appropriate.